 This is not true in all parts of the world.
 One of my friends, an ample-bodied, gray-haired, beautiful woman, noticed that she was practically worshiped as she walked about in India.
 She was treated with an enormous amount of respect, almost bordering on reverence.
-(She concedes that they may have also consciously or unconsciously admired her lighter skin.)
+(She concedes that, sadly, they may have also consciously or unconsciously admired her lighter skin.)
 My friend, Randy, a man, reports that older people are treated with great respect in Asian cultures.
-As he has had white hair for decades now, it has been a joy for him to feel so valued, and is one of the reasons he moved to Vietnam.
+As he has had white hair for decades now, it has been a joy for him to feel so valued, and it is one of the reasons he moved to Vietnam.
 In African communities, the matriarchs of the family tend to be treated with great respect by their children and relatives.
-Sadly, none of this is true in America.
+Unfortunately, none of this is true in America.

-I’m sure I don’t have to elaborate on the fact that women get paid less than men for comparable work, get promoted less often, and are less often in places of power or leadership.
+I’m sure I don’t have to elaborate on the fact that women get paid less than men for comparable work, get promoted less often, and less often hold places of power or leadership.
 I’m sure I don’t have to mention the fact that older actresses–even exceptional ones–have fewer good roles to play as they age, or that young and beautiful women vamp at us from countless billboards and ads.

 It’s not always easy being a woman of a certain age in the U.S.A.